Associate Professor at King’s College London – S1.26 Strand Campus

 rock Climbing

-Passionate rock climber.
+Mediocre rock climber and hiker.
 Pictured, my wife and I after completing the Angels Landing hike in Zion National Park, UT.